MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-targeted-offers.md

 ## Prerequisites

 To use this method, you need to first [obtain a Microsoft Account token](manage-targeted-offers-using-windows-store-services.md#obtain-a-microsoft-account-token) for the current signed-in user of your app.
 You must pass this token in the ```Authorization``` request header for this method.
-This token is used by the Store to claim the targeted offer for the current user.
+This token is used by the Store to get targeted offers for the current user.

 ## Request